John-Otago/PhD-Plus/README.md

 ### 7.4 Sustained Passion, Performance, and Productivity
+- **The Power of Full Engagement: Managing Energy, Not Time, Is the Key to High Performance and Personal Renewal** (J Loehr & T Schwartz, 2003, Free Press) || *I’ve already recommended this book.
+It covers both practical issues and important underlying principles to help us organise our life and work.*
 - **Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success** (B Stulberg & S Magness, 2017, Rodale) || *Read Section 1.*
 - **The Passion Paradox: A Guide to Going All In, Finding Success, and Discovering the Benefits of an Unbalanced Life** (B Stulberg & S Magness, 2019, Rodale) || Read the whole thing.
 This book gives very insightful and practical advice on how to develop a growth mindset, which is super important in life and work towards freedom and self-mastery.
 - **Do Hard Things: Why We Get Resilience Wrong and the Surprising Science of Real Toughness** (S Magness, 2022, HarperOne) || *Already recommended above.
 This is one of the most important books on the list that ties a lot of things together.
 Everyone should read it.*